Daniel Cukierman

 Daniel Cukierman (דניאל צוקרמן; born 9 July 1995) is an Israeli tennis player.

 During his junior year at the University of Southern California from November 13, 2019, until the close of competition in 2020, Cukierman was ranked No. 1 in the US in singles among men’s college tennis players in the 2019–20 Intercollegiate Tennis Association (ITA) Division I Men’s Individual National Rankings.

-Cukierman has a career-high ATP singles ranking of 408, achieved on November 7, 2022.
-He also has a career-high ATP doubles ranking of 256, achieved on November 7, 2022.
+Cukierman has a career-high ATP singles ranking of No. 339 achieved on 29 May 2023.
+He also has a career-high ATP doubles ranking of No. 115 achieved on 30 June 2025.
+As of January 15, 2024, he was ranked 486 in the world by the Association of Tennis Professionals (ATP).

 Early life

 Cukierman was born in Tel Aviv, Israel, to Galia and businessman Edouard Cukierman (chairman of Cukierman & Co.
 Investment House).
 He has two brothers, Michael and Ariel.
 He attended Ironi Daled High School in Tel Aviv.

 He was in the Israel Defense Forces for three years.
 After Cukierman was released from the IDF, Cukierman had a mandatory eight-month break from competition.